zoran-cuckovic/LandscapeArchaeology.org/_posts/2024-04-08-phc-clermont.md

 We will have :
 - Matic Zupan (National Museum of Slovenia / University of Ljubljana): Exploring the Iron Age landscape in Central Slovenia through GIS and Spatial Analysis;
 - Nejc Dolinar (National Museum of Slovenia): The Ulaka archaeological complex (SW Slovenia) according to ALS data analysis: an attempt on stratification of archaeological features
+- Maxime Calbirs (University Clermont Auvergne) : How can Roman roads be rediscovered in mid-mountain areas?
+Result of path modelling in the Cantal.
 - Elise Fovet  (CNRS - French National Research Institute): Roman roads of the Auvergne region: remote sensing and digtal modelling
 - Zoran Čučković (University Clermont Auvergne): New approaches to movement analysis: from paths to total mobility fields
 - ... and more to come!